Growing an herb garden for your rabbit can be easy and fun. You don’t need a lot of space, or to be a garden expert, to get started.

 Herbs respond well to frequent harvesting, so they are great for adding to bunny salads.
 Cut the stem about one-third of the way down so your plant will continue to grow.
 For plants like basil and oregano, cut the stem just above a pair of leaves.
 Pruning regularly will prevent your herbs from going to seed as quickly and prolong your harvest.
 Herbs can be washed and served fresh in bunny salad, or dried and sprinkled in hay as a treat.

 Interested in giving your rabbit a fresh, tasty treat?
-Nothing is more fresh than live wheatgrass!
+Try live wheatgrass!
 Wheatgrass is easy to grow in a container at home, and because it does not require a lot of soil, you can even grow it in a an old food bowl or a litter box.
 Your bunny can enjoy a whole patch of wheatgrass!
 Just follow these few steps and in a couple of weeks, your rabbit will have a fresh treat!

 Where to buy seeds

 Look for organic, food grade wheatgrass seeds.
 Sometimes they are called wheat berries, and sold as sprouting seeds.
 Amazon.com has several organic brands.
-Two of my personal favorite brands are Sow True Seed and Starwest Botanicals.
-Store your unused wheatgrass seeds in either the refrigerator or freezer, to extend their life.
+Two of our volunteer’s favorite brands are Sow True Seed and Starwest Botanicals.
+Store your unused wheatgrass seeds in either the refrigerator or freezer to extend their life.

 Planting the wheatgrass

 Choose a container that is three inches or so deep.
-Place 1/2” to 1” of organic potting soil in it.
+Place 1/2 inch to 1 inch of organic potting soil in it.
 Spritz it with water.
 Put a layer of wheatgrass seeds on top of the soil, then cover the seeds with a very light layer of the same potting soil.
 Spritz it again, then cover the container loosely with plastic wrap.
 Place it in indirect light.

 Optional tip: To ensure the seed germination is relatively even, you can try giving your seeds a few days in cold temperature.
 After you start your seeds and wrap the container in plastic wrap, instead of putting it in indirect light, you may place it in the refrigerator for 2-3 days.
 Then move your seeds back to room temperature.